 - meetings and permission will be sort before any information is shared.
 Please refer to our Special Needs Policy for more details. - The record contains a summary by the key person and a summary of the parent's view of the child.
 The learning stories can also be sent to the school if the parents wish us to do so. - The document may be accompanied by other evidence such as photos or drawings that the child has made.

-Signed Print Name Date Adopted 16 th February 2011, revised January 2015 Review Date Review April 2021 and annually thereafter
+Signed Print Name Chair of Committee Date Adopted 16 th February 2011, revised January 2015 Review Date Review February 2023 and annually thereafter